In the guide

 We advise you not to supply used electric blankets as their history, usage and condition may be unknown.

 How to tell whether electrical equipment complies

-The Gas Safety (Installation and Use) Regulations 1998 contain requirements relating to the installation and use of gas appliances.
-The Health and Safety Executive (HSE) enforces these and further information can be obtained by contacting the HSE Gas Safety Advice Line on 0800 300363.Trading standards services enforce the General Product Safety Regulations 2005, which apply to the safety of gas appliances supplied with the let.
-One way to ensure gas applainces are safe is to check they comply with relevant British / European standards.
+One way to ensure that gas appliances are safe is to check that they comply with relevant British / European standards.
 For example, the applicable standard for gas cookers is BS EN 30: Domestic cooking appliances burning gas.
 Cookers must: